-7.1.8 Pathogen prevention
+5.1.8 Pathogen prevention

-To prevent the introduction of pathogens, Bushland Hygiene Protocols outlined in Appendix II should be followed.
-The site is considered to be an area which may promote the spread of Phytophthora (a group of fungus-like diseases
+To prevent the introduction of pathogens, Bushland Hygiene Protocols outlined in Appendix III should be followed.
+The site is considered to be an area that may promote the spread of Phytophthora (a group of fungus-like diseases affecting plants) due to its moist soil and proximity to the drainage channel.
+It is recommended that Bushland Hygiene Protocols be followed closely.